|

 a Mountain Ram print was chosen by Monty Basset in his newly released documentary, “Sheep of stone”, for

+Discovery Channel.
 The City of Prince George is his home away from home.
 A city that has presented

 his prints to the Mayors of: Aomori and Sapporo in Japan; Lulea and Kiruna in Sweden and Teipei, Taiwan.
 A city, where he helped start the Native centre, first did radio and climbed an International